paulorox08/uts_program/README.md

 # uts_program
-<u>In business or technical terms describe your understanding of continuous integration and continuous delivery (CI/CD)?
-What are some tools that are used for this and why are they used.</u>
+<ins>In business or technical terms describe your understanding of continuous integration and continuous delivery (CI/CD)?
+What are some tools that are used for this and why are they used.</ins>

 Both continous integration (CI) and continous delivery (CI) are fundamental practices of software development.
 CI is the practice of frequently merging